rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 npm run prepare-nexus
 ```
 <p class="tip">
-NOTE - This step in a residency would be automated by a more complex nexus deployment in the ci-cd project
+<b>NOTE</b> - This step in a residency would be automated by a more complex nexus deployment in the ci-cd project
 </p>

 ### Part 2 - Add configs to cluster